 K&P Writers – Rich Talarico, Ian Roberts, Jordan Peele, Rebecca Drysdale, Alex Rubens, Phil Jackson, Keegan-Michael Key, Charlie Sanders, Colton Dunn. (pic by Peter Atencio – not pictured Jay Martel)

-Currently, Rich is co-writing the script of the new Key & Peele feature film “Substitute Teacher” for Paramount/ 21 Laps.
-Based on the hit sketch from Key and Peele Season 2:
+Rich is currently co-writing the script for a new Key & Peele feature “Substitute Teacher” for Paramount/ 21 Laps.
+Based on the sketch from season 2: http://time.com/3757817/key-peele-substitute-teacher-movie/

 Rich took his first improv class from Stephen Colbert at Chicago’s Second City Theater in 1992; went on to tour with Second City’s National Touring Company and later co-created five original sketch comedy revues with SC’s etc., and Main Stage Companies.